 Under the Company's present insurance programs, coverage is obtained for catastrophic exposure, as well as those risks required to be insured by law or contract.
 The Company is responsible for the uninsured portion of losses related primarily to general, professional and vehicle liability, certain medical costs and workers' compensation.
 The self-insured retentions are on a per occurrence basis without any aggregate annual limit.
-Provisions for losses expected under these programs are recorded based upon the Company's estimates of the aggregated liability of claims incurred.
-At June 30, 2008 and December 31, 2007, the Company had provided letters of credit aggregating approximately \$104.8, primarily in connection with certain insurance programs and as security for the Company's contingent obligation to reimburse up to \$200.0 in transition costs under a customer contract.
-The C
+Provisions for losses expected under these programs are recorded based upon the

+Company's estimates of the aggregated liability of claims incurred.
+At September 30, 2008 and December 31, 2007, the Company had provided letters of credit aggregating approximately \$104.8, primarily in connection with certain insurance programs and as security for the Company's contingent obligation to reimburse up to \$200.0 in transition costs under a customer contract.
+The Company's availability under its Revolving Facility is reduced by the amount of these letters of credit

 Effective January 1, 2007, the Company commenced its successful implementation of its ten-year agreement with United Healthcare Insurance Company ("UnitedHealthcare") and became its exclusive national laboratory provider.
 During the first three years of the ten-year agreement, the Company has committed to reimburse UnitedHealthcare up to \$200.0 for transition costs related to developing expanded networks in defined markets.
-Since the inception of this agreement, approximately \$57.0 of such transition payments were billed to the Company by UnitedHealthcare and approximately \$53.5 had been remitted by the Company.
-Based on the transition payment amounts billed by UnitedHealthcare during the first half of 2008 and for 2007, the Company believes that its total reimbursement commitment under this agreement will be approximately \$115.0.
+Since the inception of this agreement, approximately \$69.3 of such transition payments were billed to the Company by UnitedHealthcare and approximately \$61.9 had been remitted by the Company.
+Based on the trend rates of the transition payment amounts billed by UnitedHealthcare during the nine months of 2008 and for 2007, the Company believes that its total reimbursement commitment under this agreement will be approximately \$115.0.
 The Company is amortizing the total estimated transition costs over the life of the contract.

-At June 30, 2008, the Company was a guarantor on approximately \$6.4 of equipment leases.
+As of September 30, 2008, the Company was a guarantor on approximately \$6.4 of equipment leases.
 These leases were entered into by a joint venture in which the Company owns a fifty percent interest and have a remaining term of approximately four years.